microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 Learn more on how to configure your [Azure OpenAI prompt here](#integrate-your-openai-prompt)

-### Accelerator architecture
+### Solution accelerator architecture
 ![image](/images/readMe/image4.png)

-### **Instructions on how to Install/deploy** **[Conversation Knowledge Mining](https://github.com/rturknett/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services)**
+### **How to install/deploy** **[Conversation Knowledge Mining](https://github.com/rturknett/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services)**

 1. Follow the instructions [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/quickstart-create-templates-use-the-portal#edit-and-deploy-the-template) to create and deploy an ARM template.
-When you get to step 4 under Edit and deploy the template, paste in the contents of the latest deployment-template.json from our GitHub repo
+When you get to step 4 under Edit and deploy the template, paste in the contents of the latest deployment-template.json from our GitHub repo.

 2. Create a new resource group with any name.